Eight

 My name is Eight!
 This is my website, it's pretty

 cool.
-I never really know how to do these about me bits
+I never really know how to do these about me things

 Quizzes